Output

 attributeStats.py#

-Computes statistics on arbitrary numerical attributes in an xml document. (eg. attribute timeLoss for element tripinfo in tripinfo-output) and writes the results to standard output.
+Computes statistics on arbitrary numerical attributes in one or more xml documents. (eg. attribute timeLoss for element tripinfo in tripinfo-output) and writes the results to standard output.
 When the attribute contains time data in HH:MM:SS format, the values will automatically be converted to seconds.

 python tools/output/attributeStats --element tripinfo --attribute timeLoss input.xml